MaxAFriedrich/MCal/README.md

 ### running
 1. download the repo
+2. add a file called `path` in the directory of the repo, you can add a full path to a folder where you want your user data saved
-2. install nodeJS 14 lts
+3. install nodeJS 14 lts
-3. open the directory of the repo in terminal
+4. open the directory of the repo in terminal
-4. run `npm install`
+5. run `npm install`
-5. run `npm start`
+6. run `npm start`